Banner Health

 • Infertility: Too much thyroid hormone can make it harder to get pregnant.
 It can also be harmful to pregnant people and their babies during pregnancy.

-• Thyroid storm: This is very rare but extremely dangerous.
-It is when your thyroid becomes extremely overactive, causing a high fever, rapid heart rate and organ failure.
+• Thyroid storm: A rare but life-threatening complication where thyroid hormone levels rise suddenly, causing high fever, severe rapid heart rate and confusion.
 Thyroid storm requires immediate emergency care.
 Call 911 if you or someone else experience these symptoms.

 What is the long-term outlook for hyperthyroidism?